bihor/backendtools/README.md

 # backendtools

-version 4.0.2
+version 4.0.4

-6 admin tools for extensions, slug, redirects, files, images and links: extensionlist, import redirects, check redirects, delete unused files, images with no title and linklist.
+7 admin tools for extensions, pages, slug, redirects, files, images and links: extension-list, recent pages and content elements, import redirects, check redirects, delete unused files, images with no title and linklist.

 You find the documentation for this extension at typo3.org: https://docs.typo3.org/p/fixpunkt/backendtools/master/en-us/